Manikarnika Ghat, Varanasi, India

 I recommend starting at Assi Ghat and making your way down to at least Dashashwamedh Ghat.
 I definitely think I could have spent a whole day doing this activity.

-The Shri Kashi Vishwanath Temple is the most popular visited temple in Varanasi and is a must-visit on this 2-day Varanasi itinerary.
-The temple is often referred to as the Golden Temple and it is completely dedicated to the Lord Shiva who is the god of destruction.
+The Shri Kashi Vishwanath Temple is the most popularly visited temple in Varanasi and is a must-visit on this 2-day Varanasi itinerary.
+The temple is often referred to as the Golden Temple, and it is completely dedicated to Lord Shiva, who is the god of destruction.

-It was constructed in 1780 by the Maratha monarch, Maharani Ahilyabai Holkar of the Indore.
-The temple is free to enter or you can hire a guide for as little as ₹200.
+It was constructed in 1780 by the Maratha monarch, Maharani Ahilyabai Holkar of Indore.
+The temple is free to enter, or you can hire a guide for as little as โ‚น200.

 One of the most magical things you can do in Varanasi on this 2-day Itinerary is to watch a Ganga Arti ceremony.
 An Arti ceremony is essentially a ceremony of light and is a prayer of gratitude to God that helps to remove evil.